pikarpov-LANL/Sapsan/README.md

 ## [Sapsan's Wiki](https://sapsan-wiki.github.io/)

-Please refer to Sapsan's Github Wiki to learn more about the framework's details and capabilities.
+Please refer to Sapsan's Wiki to learn more about the framework's details and capabilities.

 ## Quick Start